-I am a developmental cognitive neuroscientist interested in how perceptual and attentional capacities underpin complex functioning such as how cognitive control relates to reading abilities.
+I am a developmental cognitive psychologist interested in how perceptual and attentional capacities underpin complex functioning such as how cognitive control relates to reading abilities.
 My research focuses on learning difficulties and exceptional development with the aim of contributing to scientific understanding as well as translation for education and intervention.
 Through understanding everyday behaviours like reading, I investigate the workings of the mind.
 I conduct these enquiries using behavioural psychophysics and neuroimaging techniques (e.g., electroencephalography, functional transcranial Doppler ultrasound, and functional magnetic resonance imaging).

 I completed my undergraduate and postgraduate studies at the University of Western Australia, working with Mike Anderson (Honours, 2002: The Attentional Blink and Children: Development of Selective Attention and Automatic Processing), and John Hogben and Jan Fletcher (combined Masters/PhD in Applied Developmental Psychology, 2008: Applying the Attentional Blink).
 After lecturing at Curtin University, I took up a postdoc fellowship with Dorothy Bishop in Oxford Study of Children’s Communication Impairments (OSCCI) at Oxford University.
 In Oxford my work predominantly examined language lateralisation in adults and toddlers using functional Transcanial Doppler Ultrasound (click the doi for the Bishop et al., 2010 periodical below for a short video of the method).
 I returned to Australia in 2011 to take up a postdoctoral research fellowship in the ARC Centre of Excellence in Cognition and its Disorders at Macquarie University, predominantly working with Genevieve McArthur investigating the relationship between cognitive control and reading.
 We’ve also validating a gaming-EEG system (see Emotiv’s EPOC) for research and, with Nik Williams, are currently exploring neural indices of academic success.